Animus-Blue/data-cruncher/docs/views.md

 views are functions that return arrays of the data you search for.

-To create a view you have to specify the collection and keys.
+To create a view you have to specify the collection and keys to some properties.
 Say you have data on orders that look like this:

 ```js
 const orders = [